Is your loved one's Alzheimer's-induced irritability, anxiety and inappropriateness difficult for you to handle?

 If your answer to this question is a resounding, "yes," don't worry, you're not alone.

-Only 14 percent of people taking care of elderly family members with Alzheimer's disease find it easier to manage a senior's behavioral symptoms than their cognitive shortcomings (confusion, memory loss, etc.), according to a recent Alzheimer's Foundation of America (AFA) survey of 750 family caregivers.
+Very few people taking care of elderly family members with Alzheimer's disease find it easier to manage a senior's behavioral symptoms than their cognitive shortcomings (confusion, memory loss, etc.), according to a recent Alzheimer's Foundation of America (AFA) survey of 750 family caregivers.

-"When neuropsychiatric symptoms of dementia like severe agitation, aggression and sever symptoms of depression appear, they can be a real challenge to a patient's and a caregiver's quality of life," says Jacobo Mintzer, M.D., chairman of AFA's Medical and Scientific Advisory Board, in an AFA press release.
+"When neuropsychiatric symptoms of dementia like severe agitation, aggression and severe symptoms of depression appear, they can be a real challenge to a patient's and a caregiver's quality of life," says Jacobo Mintzer, M.D., chairman of AFA's Medical and Scientific Advisory Board, in an AFA press release.

 The top three behavioral issues that the surveyed caregivers reported having to deal with on a daily basis were: sundowning, anxiety, and irritability.
 These problems were most often sparked when the person with Alzheimer's became frustrated with something or was placed in an unfamiliar environment.